CallinCeriani/blast2tree/README.md

 --THRESHOLD
 > This is the minimum length required for final processing to ensure quality through higher-length sequences.
 Sequences that are less than this value are removed from the final analysis (tree making) and are moved to a leftovers.fasta file

+--MARKER_NAME
+> Name of your gene marker e.g. ITS or BT

 --MARKER_BLAST_ID
-> Name of your gene marker e.g. ITS or BT
+> Output folder e.g. ITS_Marker, BT_Marker

 --EXTRACTED_MARKER_OUT
 > Name of the folder for the extracted sequences related to your marker e.g. Extracted_ITS or Extracted_BT